 Applying for DBACs

-Thank you for your interest in applying for Alaska Department of Environmental Conservation (DEC) Brownfield Assessment and Cleanup services.
-Using funds from the U.S. Environmental Protection Agency (EPA), DEC will conduct a number of DEC Brownfield Assessment and Cleanup (DBAC) projects at eligible properties in Alaska.
+Using funds from the U.S. Environmental Protection Agency (EPA), DEC will conduct a number of DEC Brownfields Assessment and Cleanup (DBAC) projects at eligible properties in Alaska.
 DEC continues to assist Alaskan communities across the state by conducting environmental site assessments, a limited cleanup effort, and characterization/cleanup planning.
 A DBAC is intended to help reduce the environmental uncertainties or conditions that hinder the reuse or redevelopment of an eligible property.

 A drill rig takes soil samples at a site in Glennallen, Alaska targeted for reuse as the home for a new fire station.
 Environmental sampling is one of the many services that applicants are eligible for through the DBAC program.

 In selecting projects, we look for projects that have solid reuse or redevelopment plans, projects that are seeking other funds to support their reuse goals and projects which have demonstrated strong community commitment and support.
-This year’s DBAC request period will close at 5:00pm AST January 31, 2018.
-To apply for funding please complete the DBAC application and send via email or hard copy to one of our offices.
-For more information, check out our DBAC Fact Sheet.
+This year’s DBAC request period was open from November 15, 2020 to February 15, 2021.

 Reuse and Community Support

 Brownfields are about beneficial reuse and redevelopment.
 Reuse goals can include: new construction, redevelopment using existing infrastructure, creation of recreation areas, preservation of green space, enhancement of sustainable subsistence habitat, and many others.
 Putting contaminated or potentially contaminated properties back into productive use can provide many environmental, social, and economic benefits to your community.